Frequently Asked Questions

 What tools will I need?

-The Objectivism Seminar is conducted using TalkShoe (www.TalkShoe.com).
-TalkShoe allows us to hold a large conference call for free, with each person connecting by phone, VoIP, Skype, or using TalkShoe’s free VoIP-based ShoePhone – and it gives us the ability to record and automatically podcast our sessions for future reference and catching up.
-There’s an instant-messaging facility in TalkShoe as well, for typing administrivia and incidental side-comments to each other during the sessions.
-To set yourself up, just follow these steps:
+The Objectivism Seminar is conducted using FreeConferenceCall.com (www.FreeConferenceCall.com/wall/objectivismseminar).
+This allows us to hold a large conference call for free, with each person connecting by phone, VoIP, Skype, or using FreeConferenceCall’s free VoIP-based web application – and it gives us the ability to record and podcast our sessions for future reference and catching up.
+There’s an instant-messaging facility as well, for typing administrivia and incidental side-comments to each other during the sessions.

 What’s the fine print?